wjj1wjj/Ultrasound-DETR/README.md

 # Ultrasound-DETR
-Ultrasound-DETR: A Decoupled and Hybrid DETR Network for Ultrasound Nodule Detection
+Ultrasound-DETR: Prior-Modulated DETR for Ultrasound Nodule Detection

 This is the code repository for Ultrasound-DETR.